在 JVM 平台中用 JUnit 测试代码——教程

 src

 directory contains Kotlin source files and resources.
-Themain.kt
+TheMain.kt

-file contains sample code that will printHello, World!
+file contains sample code that printsHello, World!

 .Create the